 - 1.1 The purpose of the Plan is to provide a system of bonus compensation for selected employees of Eli Lilly and Company and subsidiaries which will promote the maximization of shareholder value over the long term, by linking performance incentives to increases in shareholder value.
-The Plan ties bonus compensation to Economic Value Added ("EVA"), and thereby rewards employees for long-term, sustained improvement in shareholder value.
-The Plan is intended to satisfy the requirements for providing "performance-based" compensation under Section 162(m) of the Internal Revenue Code. - 1.2 EVA will be used as the performance measure of value creation.
+The Plan ties bonus compensation to Economic Value Added ("EVA"), and thereby rewards employees for long-term, sustained improvement in shareholder value. - 1.2 EVA will be used as the performance measure of value creation.
 EVA reflects the benefits and costs of capital employment.
 Employees create economic value when the operating profits from a business exceed the cost of the capital employed.